What does it mean to opt out of employer health insurance?

 Opt-out incentives: Some employers provide a taxable cash stipend to employees who waive coverage, but these must be structured carefully to avoid compliance issues.

-Why employees opt out of employer coverage
+Why do employees opt out of employer coverage?

 Employees may choose to waive coverage for several reasons:

-Spouse or partner coverage Many employees are already covered under a spouse’s employer plan, which may offer better networks or lower costs.
+Spouse or partner coverage: Many employees are already covered under a spouse’s employer plan, which may offer better networks or lower costs.

-Marketplace or individual plans Some employees offered a group plan selected by their employer may prefer to choose their own coverage in the individual and family plan market.
+Marketplace or individual plans: Some employees offered a group plan selected by their employer may prefer to choose their own coverage in the individual and family plan market.
 Importantly, while federal premium subsidies may be available for plans purchased on an ACA exchange, employees are ineligible for those subsidies if they are able to get employer-sponsored coverage that meets ACA standards.

-Public programs Employees with lower incomes may be eligible for Medicaid or CHIP (Children’s Health Insurance Program).
+Public programs: Employees with lower incomes may be eligible for Medicaid or CHIP (Children’s Health Insurance Program).

-Cost considerations Even with employer contributions, premiums and out-of-pocket costs can be high—leading some employees to opt for alternatives.
+Cost considerations: Even with employer contributions, premiums and out-of-pocket costs can be high—leading some employees to opt for alternatives.

 While opting out may make sense in certain cases, there are risks employees should consider: